aaichert/EpipolarConsistency/readme.md

-# Building LibEpipolarConsietency using Microsoft Windows, Visual Studio and CMake.
+# Building LibEpipolarConsistency using Microsoft Windows, Visual Studio and CMake.

 I'm sure Linux folks will manage on their own.